Py-Lambdas/code-challenges/100_essentials/greetings/README.md

 'G*R*E*E*T*I*N*G*S***C*I*T*I*Z*E*N*!'
 ```

-Define a function name `add_epitaphs` that will add epitaphs to a name. `add_epitaphs` should take a name and an arbitrary amount of key word arguments as inputs and return a string that is a name with all epitaphs added to it in the following format:
+Define a function named `add_epitaphs` that will add epitaphs to a name. `add_epitaphs` should take a name and an arbitrary amount of key word arguments as inputs and return a string that is a name with all epitaphs added to it in the following format:

 ```python
 >>> add_epitaphs("Gregson", Son="Greg", Leader="Kobolds")